Subscriptions

 TeachingBooks can also be accessed through Sora.

-TeachingBooks has Early Childhood Resources available for parents.
-These include book suggestions, printables, instructional supports, timely topics, and ready-to-use ideas.
+TeachingBooks has an Early Literacy Toolkit available for parents.
+These include book suggestions, printables, graphic organizers, instructional supports, timely topics, and ready-to-use ideas.

 Digital Escape rooms are a fun way to engage students and enhance learning.
 Navigate to Digital Escape Rooms, then select a book title from the list.
 Scroll down to select "Book Guides, Activities, and Lessons."
-Scroll down the next page to the Digital Escape Room button.
+Scroll down to the Digital Escape Room button on the next page.

 Games include Book Cover Jigsaw Puzzles, Book Description Word Search, Concentration, and Author/Illustrator Name Game.